Nine Emperor Gods

 Figure 36 and 37.
 During this visit, devotees were treated to both dragon and lion dance performances.
 These added liveliness and provided entertainment, while also serving as a conduit for blessings to both the temple and the devotees.

-4. Hougang Dou Mu Gong approximately arrived at Charn Mao Hern Kew Huang Keng (葱茅园九皇宫) (located at 28 Arumugan road) at 9.45pm.
+4. Hougang Dou Mu Gong arriving at Charn Mao Hern Kew Huang Keng (葱茅园九皇宫) (located at 28 Arumugan road) at 9.45pm.

 Charn Mao Hern Kew Huang Keng (葱茅园九皇宫) had elaborate dragon and lion dance performances, marching bands and decorated floats.